Scenic Route - Going North of Chumphon Town

 The following are suggested attractions along this route north of Chumphon, which can also be easily tried in reverse order if traveling south from say Bangkok.
 All along the way there are beaches, some better than others.
 Those mentioned here are considered the better ones, but sometimes that's down to personal choice.

-Nong Yai Tang Chang Public Park
+Nong Yai Park

 Take Road 3180 north out of Chumphon for 8 km.
 Just before the big bridge over the diversion canal there is a slip road which takes you down to the road that runs parallel with the canal.
 Follow this road round on both banks to see all the attractions within this Park, created under Royal Initiative as a system to control flooding.